 The ASN develops and approves quality and food safety standards, and is led by a General Assembly of 10 members which include six private sector representatives from the Association of Consumers, Chamber of Commerce, the Association of Architects, and Employer Associations, and four government members from the Prime Minister's office and the Ministries of Finance, Commerce, and Industry.
 The General Assembly meets once per year to review and approve quality and food safety standards created by ASN technical units.
-The ASN also raises public awareness and trains industry, distributors, consumers, and government officials on ASN standards.
+The ASN also raises public awareness and trains the private sector, consumers, and government officials on ASN standards.

-To initiate the development of a quality or food safety standard, the Ministries of Commerce, Livestock and Animal Production, Agriculture and Rural Development, or Fisheries and Maritime Affairs request an ASN technical unit to develop a standard for the respective agricultural product under their jurisdiction.
+To initiate the development of a quality or food safety standard, the Ministries of Commerce, Livestock and Animal Production, Agriculture and Rural Development, or Fisheries and Maritime Affairs request an ASN technical unit to develop a standard for the respective food or agricultural product under their jurisdiction.
 This draft standard may reference international guidelines such as Codex; however, the technical units may also develop standards based on Senegal's own risk assessments.

 After the ASN technical unit drafts the standard, it is sent to an ASN-led committee constituted by government officials, the private sector, universities, researchers, other institutions, and a National Codex focal point representative for recommended approval and accreditation.
 Afterward, the standard is submitted to the General Assembly for final approval; however, even if approved by the General Assembly, the standard will remain "recommended" and unenforceable unless a Ministry issues a decree, which would render it obligatory.

-Eighteen ASN standards for agricultural products are obligatory, which include:
+Currently, 18 ASN standards for food and agricultural products are obligatory (please see Section VI for full list).